 III.
 VISUAL DESIGN

-I created this clearly designed style guide and handed it off to the developer, which helped streamline the workflow and avoid any errors during development.
+I created a visual design system and handed it off to the engineers which helped streamline the workflow and avoid any errors during development.

 A Play on Shapes

 To add visual interest between modules, I worked with the creative team by adopting an angular shape for each module to represent a roof.